LanfordCai/flow-go-ecdsa/README.md

 * calculate the txid of the `tx` and get `trickTxID`
 * broadcast the tx with `trickSig`

-You will find that the `tx` can be broadcasted successfully and the `trickTxID` is totally different with `origTxID`, which means we have successfully performed a transaction malleability attack.
+You will find that the `tx` can be broadcasted successfully and the `trickTxID` is totally different with `origTxID`, which means there do exist transaction malleability problem on Flow.